-I’m sure this has happened to many collectors before, a model that you past on year’s later you see some photos and say what the hell was I thinking not adding this one to my collection.
-Well that’s the story behind the Minichamps Alfa Romeo GTA 1300 Junior.
+I’m sure this has happened to many collectors before, a model that you passed on years later you see some photos and say what the hell was I thinking not adding this one to my collection.
+Well, that’s the story behind the Minichamps Alfa Romeo GTA 1300 Junior.
 A few months back I was surfing the Internet and came across a few detailed photos of this beauty and decided right there and then it was time to find one.
 Only problem the red presentation model was no longer in circulation so the challenge was to find one.

 The motor is where the model starts to excel, lots of eye candy here!
 I’m no expert on Alfa Romeo but it seems Minichamps put in a lot of effort to ensure they replicated the engine to a tee.
-Bonus is the factory label and the added metal work underneath the hood – see above photo.
+Bonus is the factory label and the added metalwork underneath the hood – see the above photo.
 Flip the model over and you’re treated to another feast.
-Highly detailed undercarriage from front to rear is another excel point.
-I love the addition is coil springs to the rear suspension components, adds the authenticity collectors appreciate.
+Highly detailed undercarriage from front to rear.
+I love the addition of coil springs to the rear suspension components, which definitely adds the authenticity all collectors appreciate.
 The presentation car we have here is based on the race/livery version so the rear detail does mimic her.
-I the cut-out for the fuel delivery is very cool and the racing strap to hold down the hatch is a nice added touch.
+The cut-out for the fuel delivery is very cool and the racing strap to hold down the hatch is a nice added touch.

-Interior is sparse and all in black, something you would expect for a race prepped vehicle.
+The interior is sparse and all in black, something you would expect for a race-prepped vehicle.
 The only colour here is the wood replicated steering wheel, dash instruments, and chrome door bits.
 Overall all seems to be in place and respectful of the 1:1 car.

-I understand this car isn’t for everyone, but I personally love the classic compact racers.
-I’ve actually created a few specimens from scratch for my personal collection.
-There is something about the look and feel which evokes emotions inside of me.
-If you are a fan like me I do recommend the model.
-What we have here is the golden age of Minichamps, where your dollar was still stretched for maximum detail and a very reasonable price.
+I understand this car isn’t for everyone, but I personally love the classic compact race cars.
+I’ve actually created a few scratch specimens for my personal collection.
+There is something about the look and feel which evokes emotions.
+I can’t really pull my finger on it, but I think you understand… What Minichamps crafted here is from their golden-era of replicas, where your dollar was stretched for maximum detail at a very reasonable price.
 Something they are moving away from today.
 Enjoy the pics!